LucaJahnen/restaurant-page/README.md

   - [style-loader](https://webpack.js.org/loaders/style-loader/)

 ## My Process
 First, I set up the html navigation and the made sure it was working and the home page would show up when the page was loaded.
+I asked [ChatGPT](https://chatgpt.com/) for some dummy data and then thought of a basic layout for desktop and mobile.
+The main task was to generate html elements using javascript which took some time because I hadn't done this before.

 ### Assets
 I decided to download the [Poppins](https://fonts.google.com/specimen/Poppins) ttf-files from [Google Fonts](https://fonts.google.com/) to practice using assets in webpack.